2022 Blue-Emu Maximum Pain Relief 400: Background

-The layout of Martinsville Speedway, the venue where the race was held.

 Martinsville Speedway is a NASCAR-owned stock car racing track located in Henry County, in Ridgeway, Virginia, just to the south of Martinsville.
 At 0.526 mi in length, it is the shortest track in the NASCAR Cup Series.
 The track was also one of the first paved oval tracks in NASCAR, being built in 1947 by H. Clay Earles.
-It is also the only remaining race track that has been on the NASCAR circuit from its beginning in 1948.